LeonardoRick/organizze-clone/README.md

-# DESCRIPTION OF ONE ACTIVTY BASE APP
+se# DESCRIPTION OF ONE ACTIVTY BASE APP

 Since android update the standard MainActivity app inicializations, it's being a mess to clean a project when you want to start it with only one activity.